agent-planning/Plan2Dance_docker/README.md

 docker logs p2d_backend
 ```
 If not error in output, that\`s ok, else use `docker restart p2d_backend` to restart the container.
-If migrations aren't initial in mysql databse,
+If migrations don't initial in mysql databse,
 ```
 docker exec -it p2d_backend bash python3 manage.py migrate